FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Your opponent offers a draw=This sentence appears in the right-hand side box while playing a game after your opponent offers you a draw.

-Accept=This is a button that, if clicked, will accept your opponent's offer and let the action the oppoent requested happen.
-It appears when your opponent sends an offer to something (such as a takeback or ending the game by draw).
+Accept=Clicking this will accept your opponent's offer and let the action the opponent requested happen.
+A generic word that appears as a button when your opponent sends an offer to do something (such as a takeback or ending the game by draw).
+Please translate as a verb if possible.

-Decline=This is a button that, if clicked, will reject your opponent's offer.
-It appears when your opponent sends an offer to something (such as a takeback or ending the game by draw).
+Decline=Clicking this will reject your opponent's offer.
+A generic word that appears as a button when your opponent sends an offer to do something (such as a takeback or ending the game by draw).
+Please translate as a verb if possible.

 Playing right now=This sentence indicates that the game you are looking at is playing right now.
 Appears on the "Tournaments" page (http://lichess.org/tournament) if any tournaments are currently being played, and also on the pages of individual games.